 (Board Member) Robert B. Garver; Master of Business Administration in Management, Frostburg State University; Bachelor of Science Degree in Geographic Sciences, Eastern Kentucky University; Leadership Washington County; Expertise/Interests: Economic Development and Business Enhancement, Community Planning, Urban Renewal, Marketing, Grants and Grant Administration.

-(Advisory Committee) Rabbi Ari Plost; Education: Swarthmore College, Honors, Xavier University- Masters Hebrew Union College; Ordination; President Hagerstown Area Religious Council, Member Ethics Commission of Hagerstown; former member of the Commission of Social Action for the Union of Reform Judaism, Current Member of the Central Conference of American Rabbis; hobbies: swimming at the Y, raising two kids and living on a small farm with five horses, three cats and two dogs; Founder of the Thomas Kennedy Center.
+(Board Member and Founder) Rabbi Ari Plost; Education: Swarthmore College, Honors, Xavier University- Masters Hebrew Union College; Ordination; President Hagerstown Area Religious Council, Member Ethics Commission of Hagerstown; former member of the Commission of Social Action for the Union of Reform Judaism, Current Member of the Central Conference of American Rabbis; hobbies: swimming at the Y, raising two kids and living on a small farm with five horses, three cats and two dogs; Founder of the Thomas Kennedy Center.